What are common ways to use Conditional Access with Intune?

 App-based conditional access

-Intune and Azure Active Directory work together to make sure only managed apps can access corporate e-mail or other Office 365 services.
+Intune and Azure Active Directory work together to make sure only managed apps can access corporate e-mail or other Microsoft 365 services.

 - Learn more about app-based conditional access with Intune.